hengshuaiyao/HengshuaiYao.github.io/README.md

 Catalog we built (shown is Json format.
 The json files was injected to a MySQL database)
 <video src="videos/catalogDemo2.mp4" width="640" height="400" autoplay controls preload></video>

-### Students
-- Xing Chen, cosupervised with Yi Chang and Hechang Chen, School of Artificial Intelligence, Jilin University.
-2020--
-- Yanqing Wu, cosupervised with Randy Goebel, Department of Computing Science, University of Alberta.
-2022--
-- Nazmus Sakib, cosupervised with Hong Zhang, Department of Computing Science, University of Alberta.
-He graduated in 2020.
-Nazmus taught me what is positively making things possible with magic fingers from hard work.
-- [Mennatullah Siam](https://scholar.google.com/citations?user=AVPds3kAAAAJ&hl=ar), Department of Computing Science, University of Alberta. mentored 2019 to 2020.
-Now a postdoc at York University.
-Menna taught me what is real passion for research.
-- [Shangtong Zhang](http://shangtongzhang.github.io/), Department of Computing Science, University of Alberta. mentored 2019 to 2020, now an assistant professor at University of Virginia.
-Shangtong taught me what is productivity, creativity and persistence.
-- Yangchen Pan, Department of Computing Science, University of Alberta, mentored in summer 2019 to 2020 on MCTS.
-He taught me the backward model for model-based RL.
-- Chao Gao, Department of Computing Science, University of Alberta, mentored in summer 2019 to 2020 on MCTS.
-He taught me how MCTS works (however it appears I didn't learn well at that time; Only in 2022 I had a chance to better grasp it) and the game of Hex.
-- [Arash Pourzarabi](https://www.cbc.ca/news/canada/edmonton/alberta-victims-plane-crash-iran-1.5418751), a very talented student I mentored in 2020 summer, always missed by us in PS752.
-Together we were working on deorrelation features for DQN.
-One month ago before that, he and me we were having lunch at Phobulous near UofA and I always remember his smile and bright eyes.
-- Khuram Javed, Department of Computing Science, University of Alberta, mentored in summer 2019 to 2020 and I was learning meta learning from him.
-- Yi Liu.
-Department of Mathematical and Statistical Sciences, University of Alberta. mentored in summer 2019.
-We were working on UCB and I was learning the mathematics behind UCB from him.

 -->